news

 • But Arista did allow their third choice, the legendary John Leckie.

-• The album was recorded in the grounds of Farmyard Studios in Amersham, using the Rolling Stones Mobile, an ex-army mobile unit.
-It was freezing in this huge truck - hence the sly footnote: "Recorded at a very low temperature."
+• The album was recorded in the grounds of Farmyard Studios at Little Chalfont using the The Mobile Studio, an ex-army mobile unit owned by The Rolling Stones.
+It was freezing in this huge truck - hence the sly footnote on the inner-sleeve: "Recorded at a very low temperature."

 • The album track listing was finalised in mid March - this reel-to-reel copy master from early in the month reveals a different track ordering.
 Test pressings of the album were also distributed with slightly different artwork.